 - Having sex causes too much pain to bear.

-Ovulation pain can also be caused by other medical issues like endometriosis, ovarian cysts, or even appendicitis.
+Endometriosis, ovarian cysts, or even appendicitis can also cause ovulation pain.
 If you have pain every month during ovulation, you should talk to your doctor.
 It may be indicative of another medical problem, which can often be treated.
 Your doctor can do an exam, use blood tests, ultrasounds and more to help diagnose what exactly is going on.

-Talking to your doctor and getting to the root cause of ovulation cramping will help increase the likelihood that, if there is a fertility concern going on, you will have the necessary tools to address it.
+Talking to your doctor will help get to the root cause of the cramping around the time you ovulate.
+If there is a fertility related condition going on, your doctor will have the necessary tools to address it.